ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 Additionally, a transport system may configure a transport protocol according to following Application Intents:

 * Traffic Category: Can be mapped to DSCP code point value, e.g., see [I-D.ietf-tsvwg-rtcweb-qos].
 Furthermore, if an application indicates a preference for low latency, the transport system may disable the Nagle algorithm on a TCP connection.
-* Bitrate to be Sent: If an application indicates a certain bitrate it wants to send on the connection, the transport system may limit the bitrate of the outgoing communication to that rate, for example by setting an upper bound for the TCP congestion window of a connection calculated from the Send Bitrate and the Round Trip Time.
+* Send Bitrate: If an application indicates a certain bitrate it wants to send on the connection, the transport system may limit the bitrate of the outgoing communication to that rate, for example by setting an upper bound for the TCP congestion window of a connection calculated from the Send Bitrate and the Round Trip Time.
 This helps to avoid bursty traffic patterns on video streaming servers, see [Trickle].

 ## Establishing multiplexed connections {#establish-mux}